 Please note that any breakages or missing room items will be charged to your bill.
 After final inspection, you can to pay your room and any other additional charges incurred.

 Electricity in Bali can be unstable, and at peak times you may find the power insufficient for all your appliances.
-The most noticeable times are 11am-6pm daily with air conditioning use.
+The most noticeable times are 11am-6pm daily if you are using the air conditioner.
 If your air conditioning is on during these times, you will notice the power dipping and a lower output; your air conditioning will feel hot rather than cold and will take much longer to cool your room.
-A number of factors contribute to this; the humidity and heat, unstable electricity, increased use of electricity (mostly A/C use) and positioning of the sun.
+A number of factors may contribute to this including humidity, how hot it is, unstable electricity, increased use of electricity (mostly A/C use) and positioning of the sun.